March 14, 2016

 “Cook County helped lead the development of specialized trauma care for the most critically injured patients, as well as the national trauma network.
 Today, there are more than 520 Level I and II trauma centers across the U.S.,” said Dr. Faran Bokhari, Chair, Cook County Trauma & Burn Unit.

-To kick off the year of celebration, CCHHS and Superior Ambulance Service unveiled a new state-of-the-art ambulance that carries the Cook County Trauma & Burn Unit’s logo and 50th anniversary seal.
+To kick off the year of celebration, CCH and Superior Ambulance Service unveiled a new state-of-the-art ambulance that carries the Cook County Trauma & Burn Unit’s logo and 50th anniversary seal.
 The ambulance includes top-of-the-line safety features, telemedicine capabilities, real time event audio/video recording, satellite and driver behavior tracking and wireless internet access.

-“Superior Ambulance is proud to be CCHHS’ ambulance provider and to be able to participate in recognizing and celebrating their 50 years of trauma services,” said Mary Franco, Vice President of Superior Ambulance Service.
+“Superior Ambulance is proud to be CCH’ ambulance provider and to be able to participate in recognizing and celebrating their 50 years of trauma services,” said Mary Franco, Vice President of Superior Ambulance Service.

-In the coming months, CCHHS will host several events recognizing the important role the trauma unit has played in advancing trauma care, training the trauma leaders of the future, and, most importantly, saving lives of seriously injured individuals in Cook County.
+In the coming months, CCH will host several events recognizing the important role the trauma unit has played in advancing trauma care, training the trauma leaders of the future, and, most importantly, saving lives of seriously injured individuals in Cook County.